 - mentions availability of interim relief which is already a live issue in discrimination cases under the European Convention on Human Rights; and

 - might arguably be relevant in any future introduction of employment tribunal fees or a cap on compensation.

 I can’t see that the rebalancing clause will affect UK court decisions.
 This clause does not impose an obligation to avoid significant divergences materially affecting trade.
 It just says that such divergences may lead to tariffs.

 Might the non-regression clause impact decisions of UK courts interpreting the Equality Act?
 I doubt it will do so significantly – though the approach of the courts remains to be seen.
 I particularly feel that a UK court may be reluctant to consider whether trade or investment is affected by any reduction in legal protection.
-Perhaps it might be different if there is a settled decision on the issue by the Panel of Experts, but (without having researched it) I suspect not.
+Possibly it might be different if there is a settled decision on the issue by the Panel of Experts?
+See below Could UK courts give effect to the non-regression clause?

 Looking at the two provisions in the Trade Agreement in more detail:

 Article 6.2 of Title XI on page 200 of the UK-EU Trade Agreement (pdf, gov.uk) states that the Parties may determine their own labour and social levels of protection in a manner consistent with international commitments (including these provisions), but says: